vyom-devgan/Daily-Anagram/README.md

-# Daily Anagram Generator
+# LexiLoom: Daily Anagram Generator

-Anagram Generator is a Python tool designed to generate all possible anagrams of a given word and filter out meaningful words with definitions.
+LexiLoom is a Python tool designed to generate all possible anagrams of a given word and filter out meaningful words with definitions.

 ## Objective

-The main objective of Anagram Generator is to provide a tool for generating meaningful words from an input word by finding all possible anagrams and filtering out those with definitions.
+The main objective of LexiLoom is to provide a tool for generating meaningful words from an input word by finding all possible anagrams and filtering out those with definitions.

 ## Features